George Edmund McCorquodale

 by Charles Jervas 2

 She was also known as Sarah Jennings.8 From 1 October 1678, her married name became Churchill.
-She and Anne Stuart, Queen of Great Britain were associated between 1683 and 1708.9 As a result of her marriage, Sarah Jenyns was styled as Duchess of Marlborough on 14 December 1702.4 She held the office of Keeper of the Privy Purse before 1711.3 She held the office of Mistress of the Robes before 1711.3 She held the office of Groom of the Stole before 1711.3 She wrote the book Conduct From Her First Coming to Court to the Year 1710, published 1742.3
+She and Anne Stuart, Queen of Great Britain were associated between 1683 and 1708.9 After her marriage, Sarah Jenyns was styled as Duchess of Marlborough on 14 December 1702.4 She held the office of Keeper of the Privy Purse before 1711.3 She held the office of Mistress of the Robes before 1711.3 She held the office of Groom of the Stole before 1711.3 She wrote the book Conduct From Her First Coming to Court to the Year 1710, published 1742.3

 Gibbs quotes a Miss Strickland, "One of her principal charms was a prodigious abundance of fine fair hair."6 She expressed in her will that if her son John or his son were to accept any office or employment under the Crown (other than the Rangerships of Windsor Great and Little Parks), either of them so doing would forfeit all interest in her estate as if he were actually dead.
 Her estates included the manor of Wimbledon and the mansion at Wimbledon Park which she had recently built.10 She has an extensive biographical entry in the Dictionary of National Biography.11